 Flurry Analytics has powerful context controls that allow you to view data in the way you wish.
 From comparing multiple series to viewing aggregations of apps (e.g. All Apps or iOS Apps), these controls offer you full control of the context for data displayed on the page.

 From here, you can also choose to create a custom App Group to meet your needs.
 For example, if you have logical groups of apps such as Luge, Bobsled, Freestyle Skiing, and Slalom Skiing, you could create custom groups for each of these.
-Then, if you selected the Luge app group, only the apps in that group would be selectable in the context bricks.
+Then, if you selected the Luge app group, only the apps in that group would be selectable in the context blocks.
 Each time you select an item from this list, the context blocks are set to the state at which you last viewed them.

 These five blocks allow you to set the context of each series that appears on the charts.
 There are 4 possible states for a block.